-Established in Autumn 2015, the International Christian Consulate (ICC) has already impacted the lives of many Christian refugees escaping persecution, as well as advocating on their behalf.
+Founded in Autumn 2015, the International Christian Consulate (ICC) has already impacted the lives of many Christian refugees escaping faith-based persecution, as well as advocating on their behalf.

-Using in-depth questionnaires, the ICC has learnt that 88% of all Christian refugees have experienced or witnessed faith-based persecution and discrimination at the hands of extremists in their home countries, en-route to Europe and significantly, continue to do so in Europe’s refugee accommodation.
+Research conducted by the ICC highlighted that 88% of all Christian refugees have experienced or witnessed faith-based persecution and discrimination at the hands of extremist Islamists in their home countries, en-route to Europe and significantly, continue to do so in Europe’s refugee accommodation.
 See our reports for more details.

 Painting in the Orthodox Church in the diocese of Nea Ionia and Nea Philadelphia -depicting the historic connection between the Church, refugees and the diocese.